Om-mhaismale/Ai_football_analyzer/README.md

 5.  **Install Other Requirements**

-    Create a `requirements.txt` file in your project's root directory.
-List all other Python dependencies in this file.
-For example:

-    **requirements.txt:**
-    ```
-    streamlit
-    ultralytics
-    pandas
-    matplotlib
-    scikit-learn........
-    ```

-    Then, install these dependencies using pip:
     ```bash
     pip install -r requirements.txt
     ```

-## Usage
+## C) Usage

-To run the application, use the following command in your terminal:
+* To run the application, use the following command in your terminal:

-*

     ```bash
-    python main.py --input data/my_input.csv --output results/
+   streamlit run main.py
     ```